InfinitySurface/AWSCloudFormation/README.md

 The stacks dashboard will give you insights on your stack such as when the stack was created or a breif description of your stack.

-This dashboard allows you to update, delete, and create another stack if you wish to do so.
+The dashboard also allows you to update, delete, and create another stack if you wish to do so.

 ## License